sivukhin/cuemon/README.md

 - **-input**: Path to the input Grafana panel JSON file.
 - **-dir**: Directory containing the cuemon setup to update.
 - **-overwrite**: Enable unsafe mode to allow overwriting files.

-Contributions to cuemon are welcome!
-If you find a bug, want to propose a feature, or have any questions, feel free to open an issue or submit a pull request.
-License

-cuemon is licensed under the MIT License.